 - family events calendar (ideal to share with other family members)

 - school calendar (ask if your school allows you to subscribe to their calendars)

 - financial calendar (add in days and amounts that bills are to be paid)

 - chore calendar

 Populate each calendar that you create with recurring events for everything that happens in your life, and I mean EVERYTHING.
 From the school runs to meal times, nap times, bath times, extracurricular activities, childcare, birthdays… the list goes on.
 If it happens in your life, it goes in the calendar.

-Next admin all of the one-off events that you have coming up; doctors appointments, school events, trips etc.
+Next add in all of the one-off events that you have coming up; doctors appointments, school events, trips etc.

 Make sure that you enable notifications for each event.
 How long before the event you set the notification will depend upon what it is.
 For things that require preparation, such as birthdays that you need to buy for, a week tends to work.
 For daily items such as school runs, notifications 30, 15, 10 or 5 minutes before you need to take action to serve as a gentle reminder of the time.

 Share calendars with relevant people.
 It is beneficial to share some calendars with family members so that everyone knows what is going on.
 Other calendars may be shared with anyone that helps with childcare.
-This can be done by sending the private iCal link as shown in the picture.
+This can be done by sending the private iCal link.
 By clicking this link, people can easily subscribe to the calendars that you invite them to and be kept in the loop.

 For full details of how to set up these calendars, please check out the video below.